13 Day Budget Self Drive Tour of the Complete Ring Road of Iceland with Waterfalls & the Westfjords

-Be the master of your time and your wallet on this 13-Day Budget Self-Drive Tour around the Ring Road of Iceland.
-Don't worry about tour bus schedules or travelling with strangers; this adventure will be at your pace, and you get to decide when to move between all the wondrous locations you'll visit.
+Be the master of your time and wallet on this 13-day budget self-drive tour around the Ring Road of Iceland.
+Don't worry about tour bus schedules or traveling with strangers.
+This adventure will be at your pace, and you get to decide when to move between all the fantastic locations you'll visit.

-You'll get to see all the treasures of the famous Golden Circle sightseeing route, the Jökulsárlón glacier lagoon and the Snæfellsnes Peninsula, just to give you an idea of the natural variety you'll experience.
-You'll even get to explore the remote and unexampled West Fjords; a treat most visitors tend to miss.
+You'll get to see all the treasures of the famous Golden Circle sightseeing route, the Jokulsarlon glacier lagoon, and the Snaefellsnes Peninsula to give you an idea of the natural variety you'll experience.
+You'll even get to explore the remote and unexampled Westfjords, a treat most visitors tend to miss.

 This carefully crafted package provides you with an exclusive vehicle and a detailed personal itinerary so that you can circumference the island of ice and fire on your own accord, trailing between all the primary sights as well as the hidden gems off the beaten path.

-It is fair to assume no part of Iceland will be unknown to you after this extensive and locally crafted excursion.
+After this extensive and locally crafted excursion, it is fair to assume that no part of Iceland will be unknown to you.

-Additionally, there are several exciting adventures you can add to your trip at a discounted price; such as horseback riding and whale-watching in the North, snorkelling in the continental Silfra Fissure, snowmobiling on top of Langjökull glacier, ice caving in Mýrdalsjökull and lava caving in Víðgelmir lava cave, just to name a few!
+Additionally, there are several exciting adventures available to you.
+These include horseback riding and whale-watching in the North, snorkeling in the continental Silfra Fissure, snowmobiling on top of Langjokull glacier, ice caving in Myrdalsjokull, and lava caving in Vidgelmir lava cave.

-The best part is, this budget option provides you with all the best deals on accommodation, and you get complete control of your journey's pace and what adventures you want to partake in.
+The best part is, this budget option provides you with all the best deals on accommodation, and you get complete control of your journey's pace and what adventures you want to enjoy.

 Don't hesitate in booking the road trip of your dreams.
 Check availability by choosing a date.

-After settling into your accommodation in the capital, feel free to explore the bustling city centre and its myriad of cafés, galleries, bars, museums and restaurants.
+After settling into your accommodation in the capital, feel free to explore the bustling city center and its myriad of cafés, galleries, bars, museums, and restaurants.

 Your second day sees you leaving the city behind you and kicking off your Iceland adventure with the Golden Circle.

-First up is Þingvellir National Park, a World Heritage site located in a breathtaking and clearly visible gorge between two worlds; the meeting of the Eurasian and North American tectonic plates.
-Here you can add a snorkelling tour in Silfra fissure to your day for a chance to enjoy one of the top diving sites in the world.
+First up is Thingvellir National Park, a World Heritage site located in a breathtaking and visible gorge between two worlds where the Eurasian and North American tectonic plates meet.
+Here you can add a snorkeling tour in Silfra fissure to your day for a chance to enjoy one of the top diving sites in the world.

-The next sight en route is geothermal Haukadalur Valley; home to bubbling mud pools, steam vents, hot springs and active geysers.
-Watch Strokkur erupt naturally every few minutes as high as 20 metres in the air with a bravura to last you a lifetime.
+The next sight en route is geothermal Haukadalur Valley, home to bubbling mud pools, steam vents, hot springs, and active geysers.
+Watch Strokkur erupt naturally every few minutes as high as 66 ft (20 m) in the air.

 The last major highlight of the Golden Circle is Gullfoss Waterfall, or the Golden Falls, which the route is named after.
 A platform will take you to the edge of the falls, where you can see their beauty and feel their thundering power beneath your feet.

-After an exciting day stock full of sights, you'll spend your night in the area of Hvolsvöllur.
+After an exciting day stock full of sights, you'll spend your night in the area of Selfoss.

 Day three sees you trail along Iceland's south coast.
 Your first recommended stop will be at Seljalandsfoss Waterfall, which offers up the rarity of an accessible cave to enjoy the view from behind the cascading water.
-Close by is Skógafoss Waterfall, one of the biggest in Iceland with a drop of 60 metres.
+Close by is Skogafoss Waterfall, one of the biggest in Iceland, with a drop of 197 ft (60 m).

-Continue down the road to reach the magnificent glacier Sólheimajökull, where you can opt for both a glacier hike and a snowmobile excursion.
-If you wish to see the inside of a glacier as opposed to venturing across its surface, there's the option of exploring an authentic ice cave in the Mýrdalsjökull ice cap.
+Continue down the road to reach the magnificent glacier Solheimajokull, where you can opt for both a glacier hike and a snowmobile excursion.
+If you wish to see inside a glacier instead of venturing across its surface, you can explore an authentic ice cave in Myrdalsjokull's ice cap.

-When you reach the idyllic coastal village of Vík, make sure to check out the black sand beach Reynisfjara, where the eerie black sea stacks Reynisdrangar lie visible just offshore.
-Vík is also an excellent stop for enjoying refreshments and stretching your legs before continuing east, where many more sights wait for you en route.
+When you reach the idyllic coastal village of Vik, make sure to check out the black sand beach Reynisfjara, where the eerie black sea stacks Reynisdrangar lie visible just offshore.
+Vík is also an excellent stop for enjoying refreshments and stretching your legs.

-On day four, you'll take in the breathtaking sights of Skaftafell belonging to the great Vatnajökull National Park.
-Hiking enthusiasts are in for a treat around these parts since a myriad of tracks and trails dot the area.
+On day four, you'll take in the breathtaking sights of Skaftafell, belonging to the great Vatnajokull National Park.
+Hiking enthusiasts are in for a treat around these parts since many tracks and trails dot the area.

-One recommended route is the path leading up to the waterfall Svartifoss; where it stumbles down a wall of black hexagonal basalt columns that were the very inspiration for the architecture of Hallgrímskirkja Church in Reykjavík.
-Here is also another option for a glacier hike if you missed it so far.
+One recommended route is the path leading up to the waterfall Svartifoss, where it stumbles down a wall of black hexagonal basalt columns that were the very inspiration for the architecture of Hallgrimskirkja Church in Reykjavik.
+Here is also another option for a glacier hike if you have missed it so far.

-Down the road, you'll reach what has been called the crown jewel of Iceland's natural wonders; the Jökulsárlón glacier lagoon.
-This is where large icebergs have broken off one of Vatnajökull's outlet glaciers and gathered to float serenely to the sea.
-For a closer look, you can opt for two different boat rides on the lagoon itself, one on an amphibious boat and another on a zodiac.
+Down the road, you'll reach what has been called the crown jewel of Iceland's natural wonders, the Jokulsarlon glacier lagoon.
+Here, large icebergs have broken off one of Vatnajokull's outlet glaciers and gathered to float serenely to the sea.
+For a closer look, you can opt for two different boat rides on the lagoon itself, one on an amphibious vessel and another on a zodiac.